 All of those classic fairy tales you enjoyed as a child—Rapunzel, Snow White, Hansel and Gretel, RumpelStiltskin—were based on local events and recorded by the Brothers Grimm as they roamed from pub to pub collecting folktales.
 When you hike through the woods, you can appreciate why the area’s mystery and mystique are so strong.

 Cuckoo clocks are made here, and every Black Forest guide mentions them.
-We won’t go into great detail about them here—otherwise, we might not be permitted back!

 What to do in the Black Forest